mbavar/Actor-Critic-Algs-on-Tensorflow/README.md

 ## A3C-vs-A2C-on-tensorflow

 The goal of this project is to provide high quality implementations of a few popular distributed Reinforcement Learning methods.
-In the first phase, we focus on the basic Actor-Critic and its asynchronous version A3C.
-We later plan to implement and compare these with A2C (synchronous version of A3C)  in a few OpenAI gym environments in terms of time and sample complexities.
+In the first phase, we focus on the basic Actor-Critic and its more sophisticated variant A3C.
+We later plan to implement and compare these with A2C (synchronous version of A3C)  in a few OpenAI gym environments.

 ### Requirements
 OpenAI gym, Python3, Tensorflow 1.3.